GonzaloHirsch/gonzalohirsch.com/content/blog/vr-design-5-tips-for-maximum-immersion.md

 author: 'Gonzalo Hirsch'
 authorUrl: 'https://www.linkedin.com/in/gonzalo-hirsch/'
 socialImage:
   src: '/img/blog--vr-design-5-tips-for-maximum-immersion.webp'
   mime: 'webp'
   alt: 'Illustration with the text "Virtual Reality Design: 5 Tips for Maximum Immersion"'
   width: 1200
   height: 630
 faq:
   - question: 'What existing hardware is on the market?'
-      answer: "There are multiple hardware options for many different consumer profiles and backing hardware.
-Meta, PlayStation, Google, Pico, and HTC are the principal players in the VR ecosystem, capturing more than 97% of the consumer market."
+    answer: 'There are multiple hardware options for many different consumer profiles and backing hardware.
+Meta, PlayStation, Google, Pico, and HTC are the principal players in the VR ecosystem, capturing more than 97% of the consumer market.'
 # tags: []
 ---

 Virtual reality is considered the future of entertainment and gaming.
 Since the consumer release of Oculus Rift in 2016 and Google Cardboard in 2014, virtual reality technology companies have paved the way for this to become a reality.
 Although virtual reality is still not seen as a commodity, constant developments are happening to improve VR technology and reduce its price.
 Improvements in technology drive immersion, but without virtual reality design focused on user experience in-game, consumers won't catch on.

 Let's start by getting an overview of the current state of VR hardware, and then we'll dive into tips to provide maximum user immersion.